HASwitchPlate/HASPone/README.md

 ## [Purchase an assembled unit](https://www.etsy.com/listing/1191709235/haspone-haswitchplate-touchscreen-home)

 This build requires some specialist skills and tools.
 [You can buy an assembled device here](https://www.etsy.com/listing/1191709235/haspone-haswitchplate-touchscreen-home) if you want to get started without picking up a soldering iron.
+[Buy the PCB here](https://www.etsy.com/listing/1177721322/haspone-pcb) if you want to safely assemble your own HASPone.

 ## [Build your own HASPone](https://github.com/HASwitchPlate/HASPone/wiki/Building-your-own-HASPone)